Finding Articles and more: Anthropology Databases

 - JSTOR: provides full-text access to backfiles of important scholarly journals in many disciplines.
 Use the "Advanced Search" screen to limit your search by discipline.
 WARNINGS: The latest 3 years or more are NOT usually available, and searches must be done either in the title or the full text of the articles.

 - Google Scholar: a simple and powerful way to broadly search for scholarly articles, reports and books.
-If if you are a novice searcher, however, it may not be easy to decipher the list of results.
-For off-campus use set your Scholar Preferences or use the Concordia VPN.
+If you are a novice searcher, however, it may not be easy to decipher the list of results.
+For off-campus use set your Scholar Preferences.

 For news, magazine and journal articles of Canadian origin or covering Canadian subjects (but not necessarily academic or anthropological material) start with these general sources: